wb14123/seq2seq-couplet/README.markdown

 Open `server.py` and config the `vocab_file` and `model_dir` params.
 Then run `python server.py` will start a web service that can play couplet.

+Or build the Docker image with Dockerfile and run it with Docker.
+Remember to mount the correct model file paths into the Docker container.

 Examples
 -------------